Isugg/ipLookup/README.md

-# ipLookup
+# Mass IP Lookup

-python IP lookup tool ported from project in lab working with honey pot, previously spun off into LAP Web App with reverse proxy and html5 web interface.
-This version is portable done in python, can be used with files entirely or STDIN/STDOUT
+Python 3 based Mass IP lookup tool for location, disposition, or provider

 Welcome to the mass IP lookup!
 Please follow the configuration options, and submit a list, or file with IP addresses!